 - The marketing was clogged with too many energy drink options.

-- Red Bull placed empty clans in bins and around clubs to act as ‘social proof’, creating the illusion that everyone else was drinking Red Bull.
+- Red Bull placed empty cans in bins and around clubs to act as ‘social proof’, creating the illusion that everyone else was drinking Red Bull.

 - Red Bull was seen as the energy drink of choice…which made it the energy drink of choice as consumers began to purchase it based on its ‘popularity’.

 With 92% of consumers** being more likely to trust non-paid recommendations than any other type of advertising, it’s easy to see how Red Bull’s strategy was a success.